Disclosure: PCBuildRanked earns from qualifying Amazon purchases.

 The Corsair Vengeance DDR5-6000 CL36 hits the exact sweet spot for AMD Ryzen 7000/9000 series.
 AMD’s Infinity Fabric runs at 2000 MHz when matched to DDR5-6000 in a 1:1 ratio — faster kits require a divider that can actually reduce effective bandwidth.
 For Intel platforms, DDR5-6000 with XMP 3.0 is similarly optimal on Raptor Lake and Arrow Lake.

 Buy this if you’re upgrading an AM5 or LGA 1700 system from 16GB DDR5 to 32GB, or if you’re migrating from DDR4 and need a complete kit.
-What you should not do is buy DDR5 to upgrade a DDR4 system without also replacing the motherboard and CPU — the slots are physically incompatible.
+Do not buy DDR5 to upgrade a DDR4 system without also replacing the motherboard and CPU — the slots are physically incompatible.

 WD Black SN7100 1TB NVMe SSD